larryschirmer/deep_rl_multi_agent/README.md

 python main.py
 ```

-This file launches the unity environment with twenty arms and begin posting to the console training updates every 100 epochs.
+This file launches the unity environment and begins posting to the console training updates every 100 epochs.

-As an alternative, `Report.ipynb` run in a jupyter notebook is also a ducumented example of how to train this environment.
+As an alternative, `Report.ipynb` run in a jupyter notebook is also a documented example of how to train this environment.

 If you would like to run the solved model checkpoint that I have provided, launch a jupyter notebook environment: